Esri/calcite-design-system/packages/calcite-components/src/components/input/readme.md

     status="invalid"
     placeholder="Enter your subdomain"
     value="i-love-maps"
-    message-text="Apologies, this subdomain has already been registered." message-icon="frown"
+    validation-message="Apologies, this subdomain has already been registered." validation-icon="frown"
   ></calcite-input>
 </calcite-label>
 ```